fp-tower/blog/content/2020-01-27-introducing-error-reporting-in-optics.md

 In my next blog post, I will explore the impact of error reporting on the rest of the optics hierarchy, e.g. can we return errors with other optics like `Prism` and `Traversal`?
 How can we add error reporting without breaking existing code (signature has changed)?
-What does it mean for `Optional` to have `Nothing` has error type?
+What does it mean for `Optional` to have `Nothing` as error type?
 Surprisingly, we will see that variance and inheritance combine exceptionally well together and offer a compelling optics encoding.

 Stay tuned.
 In the meantime, you can follow me on [twitter](https://twitter.com/JulienTruffaut) or discuss this article on reddit.